For chemicals businesses

 Businesses that make, sell or distribute chemicals into Great Britain need to follow the UK’s new domestic chemicals regulations, including UK REACH (Registration, Evaluation, Authorisation and Restriction of Chemicals) from 1 January 2021.
 Businesses selling into the EU and into Northern Ireland will need to continue to meet the requirements of EU chemicals regulation and EU REACH.

 The government has produced new guidance for businesses in relation to chemicals and trade operation within the UK from 1 January 2021.

 There are administrative tasks you will need to do now, to enable continued trade between the UK and EU and to satisfy the requirements of chemicals regulations as applied in Great Britain.

 If your business moves goods in or out of the UK but does not currently have an Economics Operators Registration and Identification (EORI) number, you will need to get one.
-Visit the government website for more information on EORI.
+Find out more information on EORI on Gov.uk.

 The Health & Safety Executive (HSE), together with the Environment Agency, will act as the regulatory ‘Agency’ for chemicals in the UK.
-Detailed UK REACH guidance is available on the Health and Safety Executive website.
+Detailed UK REACH guidance (UK Registration, Evaluation, Authorisation & restriction of Chemicals) is available on the Health and Safety Executive website.

-You can access the Comply with UK REACH IT service via the Chemicals Gov.uk page.
+You can access the Comply with UK REACH IT service via Chemicals Gov.uk.